 The UPS directive with a positive argument tells UPS to perform a warm start and then wait for a number of seconds (as specified by the argument) before bringing up the system.
 The delay allows the disks to reach full speed before PRIMOS attempts to access them.
 For example, UPS 100 tells UPS to wait 64 seconds after a warm start before it brings up PRIMOS.
-A value of 1008 is recommended for a storage module.
+A value of $100_8$ is recommended for a storage module.
 If your system does not have an Uninterruptible Power Supply, omit the UPS directive from the configuration file.

-ICS Lines
+ICS Controllers

-If your system has lines connected to an ICS controller, you may use the following three directives that configure ICS lines:
+If your system has an ICS controller, you may use these two directives:

-- ASYNC JUMPER, which selects the available line speeds - ICS CARDS, which verifies an asynchronous Line Adapter Card configuration of an ICS2 or ICS3 controller - ICS INTRPT, which sets the asynchronous interrupt rate
+- ICS INTRPT, which sets the asynchronous interrupt rate - ICS CARDS, which verifies an asynchronous Line Adapter Card configuration of an ICS2 or ICS3 controller